conjur-cookbooks/conjur/OFFLINE.md

 ## Chef + conjurize

-Since this is a Chef cookbook, the Chef client and cookbooks need to be downloaded and available on the host system.
+Since this is a Chef cookbook, the Chef client and cookbooks need to be downloaded and available on the target system, the machine to be conjurized.
 The Chef client can be installed [from here](https://downloads.chef.io/chef-client/).
 Once the Chef client has been pre-installed on a machine, `conjurize` (see below) can be told to point to it.

 The `conjur` cookbook and all dependency cookbooks can be downloaded as a tarball from this GitHub repo.
 Download the latest tar.gz file [from this repository's Releases](https://github.com/conjur-cookbooks/conjur/releases) to a local directory or upload it to an internal file server.